Have travel agencies forgotten that it’s a competition?

 Here is the issue:

-Historically, front-end processing and UX (user experience) has been vastly prioritized.
+Historically, front-end processing and UX (user experience) have been vastly prioritized.
 It has been all about appearances.
 If you open the hood and look at what’s underneath, the engine often requires attention for the travel machine to stay tuned.

 Keeping pace with the modern traveler

-What was efficient and a great back-end solution 20 years ago, is rarely the right choice today.
+The fact is, what was efficient and a great back-end solution 20 years ago, is rarely the right choice today.

 A lot has changed since the most common travel legacy systems were introduced.
 The business, suppliers, distribution, and not least the traveler.
 Tech and our online behavior are largely to blame for the challenges… or thank for the new opportunities.
+It depends on your outlook.

 In fact, it can be both.
 What’s a challenge today can be an opportunity tomorrow – if you let it.

 Today your challenge is a legacy system that limits your ability to optimize your workflows and meet the modern traveler’s demands.
 Your travelers wish to be self-serving; they want to book their travel fast, online, and preferably on their smartphone.
-Your legacy tech stack just isn’t built for that kind of behavior and without the right workflows you will end up with faulty data and corrupted reporting.
+Your legacy tech stack just isn’t built for that kind of behavior, and without the right workflows, you will end up with faulty data and corrupted reporting.

 Give it a thought.
 It is a genuine opportunity.
-One that would give you a competitive advantage, enable you to live up to the modern traveler’s expectations, and make your travel business more profitable.
+One that would give you a competitive advantage, enable you to live up to the modern traveler’s expectations and make your travel business more profitable.

 So, what’s the point?